usds/playbook/_includes/techfar-online.md

 - **Legal:** Provides legal review of all documents and actions

 #### Contractor
+- **UX Designers:** For systems with a user experience, visual and interaction designers, user researchers and usability experts create and validate that the designs and resulting software meet the user need
 - **Developers*:** Software architects who design the system and write code
 - **Project Manager:** Manages the team’s execution of the project
 - **Tester**: Tests features and functionality of system to uncover software bugs in functional and non-functional areas of the system; ensures system  functionality